-Shareholders who wish to nominate a candidate for election to our Board at our 2024 Annual Meeting must submit notice of such nominations in accordance with our bylaws, and such nominations must be received by our Secretary by no earlier than January 4, 2024 and no later than February 3, 2024.
+Shareholders who wish to nominate a candidate for election to our Board at our 2025 Annual Meeting must submit notice of such nominations in accordance with our bylaws, and such nominations must be received by our Secretary by no earlier than January 1, 2025 and no later than January 31, 2025.
 The mailing envelope should contain a clear notation indicating that the enclosed letter is a "Shareholder Nomination for Director."
-Please refer to Section 3.15 of our bylaws for more information regarding director candidate nominations, including specific requirements with respect to submissions.
+Please refer to Section 3.15 of our bylaws for detailed information regarding director candidate nominations, including specific requirements with respect to submissions.

-In addition, if a shareholder wishes to nominate a candidate for election to our Board at our 2024 Annual Meeting and elects to have such candidate included in our proxy statement for our 2024 Annual Meeting pursuant to our proxy access bylaw, such nomination must comply with the notice, disclosure, eligibility and other requirements described in Section 3.18 of our bylaws.
+In addition, if a shareholder wishes to nominate a candidate for election to our Board at our 2025 Annual Meeting and elects to have such candidate included in our proxy statement for our 2025 Annual Meeting pursuant to our proxy access bylaw, such nomination must comply with the notice, disclosure, eligibility and other requirements described in Section 3.18 of our bylaws.